 Metals include mined commodities, such as gold, copper, silver, and platinum.
-The London Metal Exchange announced it would launch futures contracts for metals used in batteries starting in 2019.
+The London Metal Exchange announced it would launch futures contracts for metals used in batteries.
 The exchange expects there will be a large market for such metals as the demand grows for electric vehicles.